 Sussex County is located in northwestern New Jersey.
 The county is bordered to the west by the Delaware River and Pennsylvania; to the north by Orange County, New York; to the east and southeast by Passaic and Morris Counties, respectively; and to the southwest by Warren County.
-Sussex County is approximately 336,000 acres, or 525 square miles, in area.
-The County generally takes the shape of a north-south rectangle tilted 45 degrees to the east.
+Sussex County is approximately 343,445 acres, or 535 square miles, in area.1 The County generally takes the shape of a north-south rectangle tilted 45 degrees to the east.

 Sussex County's topography is among the most diverse in the state.
 As Map 1: Physiographic Provinces & Ridgelines in Sussex County shows, the eastern one-third of the county lies in the Highlands physiographic province.
 The Highlands runs in a northeast belt from Reading, Pennsylvania, across New Jersey and into southern New York and western Connecticut.
 The region is characterized by forested ridges and glacially sculpted valleys that provide habitat for more than 240 species of wildlife.
-The region also contains significant water resources affecting over 11 million residents, approximately 4 million of whom reside in New Jersey.
-Ten of the twenty-four municipalities Sussex County fall within the Highlands.
+The region also contains significant water resources affecting over 11 million residents.
+Over half of the county's municipalities fall within the Highlands.2

 The remainder of the County falls within the Ridge and Valley physiographic province.
 This region is characterized by parallel northeast-southwest trending ridges with fertile valleys in between.
 The Ridge and Valley area of New Jersey is geologically similar to the Appalachian provinces of western Virginia, Maryland and Pennsylvania.
 The capstone of the Ridge and Valley in Sussex County is the Kittatinny Ridge.
-The

-Kittatinny Ridge runs approximately 40 miles through the county, hugging its western margin.
-The ridge has elevations generally between 1,200 and 1,500 feet above sea level, and an average width of five miles.
+The Kittatinny Ridge runs approximately 40 miles through the county, hugging its western margin.
+The ridge has elevations generally between 1,200 and 1,500 feet above sea level, and an average width of five miles3.
 At High Point, which is the northernmost extent of the Kittatinny Ridge in Sussex County, the elevation tops out at 1,803 feet, the highest point in New Jersey.